Extended Opportunity Programs & Services (EOPS)

 - Assistance with applying for CHAFEE grant and scholarships

-- Text book assistance (book service award)
+- Textbook (book service award)

-- Transportation assistance
+- Transportation Assistance

-- Food insecurity assistance (campus food pantry, grocery store cards, food vouchers)
+- Food Insecurity Assistance (campus food pantry, grocery store cards, food vouchers)

-For more information about NextUp, contact:
+For more information about the NextUp Program, contact:

 Eligibility